-Most individuals can use Terbinafine cream.
-However, check with your doctor before taking if you are pregnant or think you're pregnant or if you're breastfeeding.
+Terbinafine cream and tablets are generally well tolerated.
+However, check with your doctor before taking Terbinafine if you are pregnant or think you're pregnant or if you're breastfeeding.

 Like all medications, Terbinafine cream could cause side effects, but not all people experience them.
 If you experience any of these extremely rare allergic reactions, stop using the medicine and get medical help right away:

-Common: (might affect up to 1 in 10 individuals):
+Common: (may affect up to 1 in 10 individuals):